dojo/docs/dojo/isAlien.rst

                     "color": "black"
                 });
             } else {
-                // no chance, this can't be an array: dojo.attr(resultDiv, "innerHTML",
+                // no chance, this can't be a built-in function: dojo.attr(resultDiv, "innerHTML",
                     "No chance: 't' can't be a built-in function with such a value "
                      + "('t' seems to be a " + typeof t + ").<br />"